hexpm/hexpm/lib/hexpm_web/templates/blog/023-hex-v25-released.html.md

 A restriction can block releases that carry a security advisory at or above a chosen severity, are retired for one of a chosen set of reasons, or are newer than a release-age cooldown window.
 Overrides handle the exceptions.
 An allow override exempts a specific package, or a specific version range of it, from the restriction; a deny override blocks one outright.

 Policies are signed and served through the organization's repository, the same trusted channel as the package registry itself, so the client can verify them.
-Once published, a policy's name is immutable.

 A project opts into a single policy with the `policy` setting, using the same precedence as every other Hex option: